dsmsuite/dsmsuite.github.io/dsm_tools.md

 # Summary

-If architecture refactoring is necessary, then Lattix or the DSMSuite are required.
+Most tools offer basic DSM functionality.
+Advanced features like impact analysis are only supported by Lattix and the DSMSuite/
-Lattix tool is the most extensive tool.
+Lattix has the most extensive feature set.